grongierisc/iris-python-article/Article0.md

 ## Import caching

-When you import a Python script, **the Python interpreter caches the imported module**.
+When you import a Python script, **the Python interpreter caches the imported script**.
-This means that if you import the **same module again, it will not re-execute the code** in that module, but will use the cached version.
+This means that if you import the **same script again, it will not re-execute the code** in that script, but will use the cached version.

 Demonstration by example: